Related Links

 - Successful graduates of the program should be able to speak and write effectively in order to communicate important ideas to diverse audiences.
 The program helps students develop these capabilities in the context of computer science through the progression in its courses.
 In written communication, students are expected to document their programming work via both internal and external documentation.
 In oral communication, students are expected to present all aspects of their work and effectively communicate in teams.
 In all forms of communication, students are expected to be able to address both technical and general audiences.
 The capstone experiences offer an important opportunity to solidify and extend these skills as students prepare for their future work.

-Students majoring computer science may choose to receive the Bachelor of Science degree rather than the Bachelor of Arts degree by completing a minimum of 4 units in biology, chemistry, geology, and/or physics.
+Students majoring in computer science may choose to receive the Bachelor of Science degree rather than the Bachelor of Arts degree by completing a minimum of 4 units in biology, chemistry, geology, and/or physics.

 Minors